asayers/redux/README.md

   directory.
   * This means you don't even need to add anything to your .gitignore file.
-  * It also gives us the cross-workspace sharing mentioned above "for free".
+  * It also gives us the cross-workspace sharing mentioned in the introduction "for free".
 * It gives us a sensible way to detect whether a file should be generated, or simply marked as a source: check whether it's checked-in or not.